Get a Global Talent visa in the UK

 Prepare the documents

-Get a legal review of your final document pack by Sterling Law and be sure that you have assembled a strong case.
+Get a legal review of your final document pack by the immigration law firm and be sure that you have assembled a strong case.

 5